-First Apple Watch Accessory Could Detect Heart Problems Cleared By FDA
+First Apple Watch Accessory Could Detect Heart Problems, Cleared By FDA

 — EMERALD-CG (@Emerald_CG) December 1, 2017

-The device could work with Apple Watch Series 1, 2 and 3 models.
-The AliveCor’s KardiaBand costs about $200 and now available in the market.
+The device could work with Apple Watch Series 1, 2, and 3 models.
+The AliveCor KardiaBand costs about $200 and is now available on the market.
 However, you will be needing a premium $99 per year ($10 per month) subscription to have all the features and analysis.
-These include the cloud storage and the weight and blood pressure measurements.
-There is also an analysis provided by either a Cardiac Technician for $9 with 1-hour turnaround or a US Board Certified cardiologist for $19 for 24 hours.
+This includes the cloud storage and the weight and blood pressure measurements.
+There is also an analysis provided by either a Cardiac Technician for $9 with one-hour turnaround, or a U.S. Board Certified cardiologist for $19 for 24 hours.